Toyota Land Cruiser Prado: Gallery

+Safety

 Fourth generation (J150; 2009)

 The fourth generation has been available in some markets since October 2009.
 There are two base variants, five-door and three-door.
 The five-door variant in the general market is offered in TXL & VXL grades – which are much more option-packed.
 This generation of Prado features advanced 4WD and an array of electronic gadgets.
 This generation of the Prado is offered in the US badged as the 2010 model year Lexus GX 460 with luxury trim.